jacobtomlinson/dotfiles/README.md

 ### Boxen

 This is the way I do it.
-Simply copy the contents of [boxen.pp](boxen.pp) into your manifest.
+Simply copy the contents of [boxen.pp](boxen.pp) into your personal boxen manifest.

+If you need to run it again just `rm ~/.bashrc` and run `boxen` again.

 ### Scripted